fluxloop/pure-sdk/iOS/README.md

 ## Custom Data

-PureSDK provides additional methods to associate information with the current user session.
+PinchSDKLegacy provides additional methods to associate information with the current user session.

 ### Event